How to Make a Simple JavaScript Quiz — SitePoint

 }

-First, we’ll select all the answer containers in our quiz’s HTML.
+First, we select all the answer containers in our quiz’s HTML.
 Then we’ll create variables to keep track of the user’s current answer and the total number of correct answers.

 // gather answer containers from our quiz